CoinWorth-Capital/PriceDefender-DApp/README.md

 # PriceDefender-DApp
-App to explore automated single-sided liquidity support for ERC-20 tokens via Uniswap API Intended for large holders of tokens with between $1M and $500M USD market cap
+App to explore automated single-sided liquidity support for ERC-20 tokens via Uniswap API.
+Intended for large holders of tokens with between $1M and $500M USD market cap

 ### Problem Statement